-In the project Man and The Land Uplift, we will write the world heritage area’s cultural-historical story.
-It will then be presented in a comprehensive audio guide for hiking trails, places to visit and special historical sites in and next to the Kvarken Archipelago World Heritage Site .
-The cultural history story will also give tourism entrepreneurs and cultural workers product development ideas, and aids will be developed to facilitate their work in telling about the world heritage.
+In the project Man and The Land Uplift, we will write the culture historical story of the World Heritage area.
+It will then be presented in a comprehensive audio guide for hiking trails, places to visit and special historical sites in and next to the Kvarken Archipelago World Heritage area.
+The story will also give tourism entrepreneurs and cultural workers product development ideas and aids will be developed to facilitate their work in telling about the World Heritage.
 Within the project, we will also expand the guidance in the area, for example with more information boards, further develop the Björkö-Panike hiking trail and develop a visitor point in the southern part of the World Heritage area.

 – It is through people that we can understand our world or a place, and this also applies to the somewhat difficult-to-understand geology here, says project manager Liselott Nyström Forsén.
 By taking part in the unique archipelago culture that has emerged here, you can get an emotional relationship to the fantastic landscape.
 Whether you are an archipelago resident with deep roots in Kvarken’s rocky soil or a newcomer, a summer cottage owner, a visitor from Ostrobothnia or a tourist from far away, the world heritage is everyone’s heritage that we can be proud of and fascinated by.

 The reason why more than 1,100 World Heritage sites have been established in the world is to preserve the unique sites for future generations – and that also means that we must preserve the history of previous generations.
 Therefore, we now want to gather people, associations and organizations with an interest in local and regional history.
 Then we can together start picking out the pearls in the Kvarken archipelago culture, decide which places the audio guide should tell about and see what needs we have to be able to convey the world heritage area’s cultural-historical story.